Stiffkey

 about duck shooting on the North Norfolk marshes

 including Stiffkey.
-The Stiffkey marshes are also famous
+The Stiffkey marshes are famous

 for the 'stewkey blues' - a type of cockle